mattpe/wbma/docs/w5-player.md

     - Very similar to Home
        - You can use List and ListItem as example and make new components.
        - Or you can send props to List and depending the value of the prop show edit and delete buttons (if statement)
        - In both cases modify loadMedia() in ApiHooks.
-Add boolean variable to change wether to load all files all user's own files.
+Add a boolean variable to change whether to load all files  or user's own files.
 1. Add 'view', 'modify' and 'delete' buttons next to each file uploaded by the user
     - onPress example for delete: